Canon 1D X Mark II vs Panasonic FZ300

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the FZ300 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the FZ300 are recent models that are part of the current product line-up.
 The FZ300 replaced the earlier Panasonic FZ200, while the 1DX Mark II followed on from the Canon 1DX.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D X Mark II vs Panasonic FZ300

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic FZ300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.